QuentinRa/blog.quentinra.dev/programming-languages/mobile/android/nav/index.md

 <div class="row row-cols-md-2"><div>

-Switch to the Design View.
+Switch back to the Design View of the XML.
 Create or import your Fragments by clicking on the phone with the plus/add icon.
 </div><div>

 ![New destination](_images/new_destination.png)